juliajuju93/Self-Service-Facility-Ticket-System/README.md

 # Self-Service Facility Ticket System

 Power App that allows employees to independently review facility service tickets and create new tickets.
-The Power App will interface with a Web API running in Azure, which provides controlled access to a Azure SQL database.
+The Power App will interface with a Web API running in Azure, which provides controlled access to an Azure SQL database.

 ![Solution Overview](https://github.com/juliajuju93/Self-Service-Facility-Ticket-System/blob/main/pictures/architecture.png)